c4foryou/pdsnd_github/README.md

 #### Analyzing data
 The code will analyze data and provide results after analyzing it.<br/>
+**User information analysis is not available for Washington

 #### Displaying raw data
 The code will provide raw data upon user's request.